bainsy88/Ibm-Containers-Labs-Denmark/4-Container-Group-High-Availability.md

 0254ec35-6fb5-4514-9aca-bef3fcdc3215 spring-boot                         CREATE_COMPLETE                     2017-02-22 14:29:01 +0000 GMT                                                    8080
   ```

 2. We will remove the group that is running in the currently targeted space.
-This is to simulate an outage in the Amsterdam Datacentre
+This is to simulate an outage in the Amsterdam Datacenter.

   ```
 $ cf ic group rm -f spring-boot
   ```

-3. Invoking the command immediately after deleting will show the group is in DELETE_IN_PROGRESS state.
+3. Invoking the command immediately after deleting will show the group is in `DELETE_IN_PROGRESS` state.

   ```
 $ cf ic group list